ansys/pyfluent-visualization/doc/source/getting_started/index.rst

    cd pyfluent-visualization
    pip install -e .

-Follow `README.rst. <https://github.com/pyansys/pyfluent-visualization/blob/main/README.rst>`_ This will allow you to install the PyFluent Visulization ``ansys-fluent-core`` module and modify it locally and have the changes reflected in your setup after restarting the Python kernel.
+Follow `README.rst. <https://github.com/pyansys/pyfluent-visualization/blob/main/README.rst>`_ This will allow you to install the PyFluent Visualization ``ansys-fluent-core`` module and modify it locally and have the changes reflected in your setup after restarting the Python kernel.